swak/8th-ndn-hackathon.github.io/hacks.md

 This project explores what is possible if higher-level functionality envisioned for NDN is made available (for some slice of use cases) globally and robustly, by using Firebase as a transport for NDN data and if NDN is used to provide robust and flexible communication between nodes at the edge.

-We will design and implement a bridge between NDN and Google Firebase’s Real-time Database service (and other components if necessary), an arbitrary number of instances of which can be run on a local NDN network to provide persistent storage and sync with other NDN edge networks.
+We will design and implement a bridge between NDN and Google Firebase's Real-time Database service (and other components if necessary), an arbitrary number of instances of which can be run on a local NDN network to provide persistent storage and sync with other NDN edge networks.
 Client libraries will be provided in the NDN-CCL that follow the format of or directly duplicate APIs for prefix registration, repo storage, and sync.

 NDN signatures and verification will be supported by storing the wire format as well as decoded messages (using Firebase as a transport layer).
-Named data  objects will be immutable and mapped to into Firebase’s hierarchical namespace.
+Named data  objects will be immutable and mapped to into Firebase's hierarchical namespace.

 **Planned Tasks To Accomplish**